grobian/carbon-c-relay/carbon-c-relay.md

 optional `:` and port, for IPv6 addresses not to be interpreted wrongly, either a port must be given, or the IPv6 address surrounded by brackets, e.g. `[::1]`.
-Optional `transport` and `proto` clauses can be used to wrap the connection in a compression or encryption later or specify the use of UDP or TCP to connect to the remote server.
-When omitted the connection defaults to an unwrapped TCP connection.  `type` can only be linemode at the moment.
+Optional `transport` and `proto` clauses can be used to wrap the connection in a compression or encryption layer or specify the use of UDP or TCP to connect to the remote server.
+When omitted the connection defaults to a plain TCP connection.  `type` can only be `linemode` at the moment, e.g. Python's pickle mode is not supported.

 DNS hostnames are resolved to a single address, according to the preference rules in [RFC 3484](https://www.ietf.org/rfc/rfc3484.txt).
 The `any_of`, `failover` and `forward` clusters have an explicit `useall` flag that enables expansion for hostnames resolving to multiple addresses.
-Using this option Each address returned becomes a cluster destination.
+Using this option, each address of any type becomes a cluster destination.
+This means for instance that both IPv4 and IPv6 addresses are added.

 There are two groups of cluster types, simple forwarding clusters and consistent hashing clusters.